 SCIENCE, INDUSTRY & BUSINESS LIBRARY / NEW YORK PUBLIC LIBRARY / SCIENCE PHOTO LIBRARY SCIENCE, INDUSTRY & BUSINESS LIBRARY / NEW YORK PUBLIC LIBRARY / SCIENCE PHOTO LIBRARY

 Pierre Curie (1859-1906), Nobel Prize-winning French physicist.
-Curie and his brother jointly discovered the piezoelectric effect in crystals in 1880.
-In 1895, he married Polish-French physicist Marie Sklodowska, with whom he researched the newly discovered phenomenon of radioactivity.
-They discovered two new elements (polonium and radium) and won the 1903 Nobel Prize for physics.
-Photograph from Schopfer Des Neuen Weltbildes: Grosse Physiker Unserer Zeit ("Creators Of The New World View: Great Physicists Of Our Time"), 1952.
+Curie studied at the Sorbonne in Paris, where he subsequently became an assistant teacher.
+With his brother he discovered the piezoelectric effect in crystals.
+In 1895 he married Polish-French physicist Marie Sklodowska and together they embarked on joint research into the newly discovered phenomenon of radioactivity.
+Although sometimes dangerous, their work was highly successful: they discovered two new elements (polonium and radium) and won the 1903 Nobel Prize for physics.
+Pierre Curie died in a road accident.

 Model release not available.
 Property release not required.